IBM/banking-risk-mitigation-nlu-studio/README.md

 On subsequent calls, investigate competition, market share, and the probable impact of economic conditions on the business.
 And identify the company’s business strategy and what the company must do to succeed.

+There is risk to every line item on the balance sheet and income statement and you must learn how to evaluate those risks, which fall into the broad categories of:

+Industry
+Business
+Management
+The integration of the analysis of risks associated with the industry, business, and management of a company is a critical piece in the overall credit underwriting process.
+From your institution’s perspective, senior credit policy management wants to know:

+Is there enough capital available on the institution’s balance sheet to support the risk being taken?
+Is the institution being adequately compensated for the risk?
+Are there adequate controls in place at the institution to assure the proper tracking of the risk and minimize the element of surprise?

 ![](doc/source/images/architecture.png)